-2013 2012
+2014 2013

-Operating revenues \$ 22,276 \$ 21,577
+Operating revenues \$ 21,015 \$ 22,276

 Operating expenses:

-Operations and maintenance 11,771 11,638
+Operations and maintenance 11,720 11,771

-General and administrative 1,234 1,169
+General and administrative 1,247 1,234

-Depreciation and amortization 50,539 50,320
+Depreciation and amortization 51,191 50,539

-Other expenses 66 78
+Other expenses 62 66

-Total operating expenses 63,610 63,205
+Total operating expenses 64,220 63,610

-Operating income (loss) (41,334) (41,628)
+Operating income (loss) (43,205) (41,334)

 Nonoperating revenues (expenses):

-Allegheny Regional Asset District and City, County, State 27,693 26,599
+Allegheny Regional Asset District and City, County, State 26,882 27,693

-Hotel rooms tax 15,636 15,513
+Hotel rooms tax 16,317 15,636

-Stadium Authority parking subsidy (1,063) 864
+Stadium Authority parking subsidy 149 (1,063)

-Pittsburgh Casino operator 7,611 7,608
+Pittsburgh Casino operator 7,616 7,611

+Personal Seat Licenses 587 -

+Federal Grants 23 -

-Foundation and other grants 7 146
+Foundation and other grants - 7

-Project administrative and development income (net of expense) 25 (133)
+Project administrative and development income (net of expense) 29 25

-Interest expense (net of interest income) (33,373) (34,043)
+Interest expense (net of interest income) (32,359) (33,373)

+Bond issuance costs (1,329) -

-Miscellaneous 107 (119)
+Miscellaneous 216 107

-Total nonoperating revenues (expenses) 16,643 16,435
+Total nonoperating revenues (expenses) 18,131 16,643

-Increase (Decrease) in net position \$ (24,691) \$ (25,193)
+Increase (decrease) in net position \$ (25,074) \$ (24,691)

 The Authority's operating revenues are derived from ticket surcharge, team rent, parking revenues, and Convention Center income from building rental, event services, catering and concession charges, and ancillary fees such as booth cleaning, security, audio visual, and electrical usage.
 The Authority's unrestricted operating revenues support the administrative costs of the Authority and the operation of the Convention Center.
 The restricted operating revenues related to charges/fees imposed by the Authority are pledged for debt repayment or capital maintenance reserves.
+The largest of these is \$6.2 million from the Pittsburgh Penguins for debt service on the Commonwealth Lease Revenue Bonds Taxable Series B of 2007, Commonwealth Lease Revenue Bonds Series 2010, and rent and parking surcharge to be restricted to the New Arena capital reserve account.
+Pittsburgh Steelers' and Pittsburgh Pirates' surcharge and rent remained the same in 2014 and 2013 at \$2.7 million.

-Non-operating revenues are primarily composed of state and local related grants for the operations of the Convention Center, and payment of debt and costs related to capital projects.
-The majority of the restricted grants in 2013 were comprised of (1) \$15.6 million from Allegheny County Hotel Rooms Tax for operations of the Convention Center and debt service on the Hotel Room Excise Tax Revenue Bonds, (2) \$14.2 million from Allegheny Regional Asset District (RAD) for debt service on the RAD Sales Tax Revenue Bond Refunding Series of 2010 and RAD Refunding Series of 2005 (3) \$12.3 million from the Commonwealth of Pennsylvania's Economic Development and Tourism Fund revenue for ongoing Convention Center operations, reimbursement and repayment of loan debt, and debt service payments and related expenses on the Commonwealth Lease Revenue Bonds Series A of 2007, (4) \$7.6 million from the Rivers Casino for debt service on the Commonwealth Lease Revenue Bonds Series A of 2007, and (5) \$6.2 million from the Pittsburgh Penguins for debt service on the Commonwealth Lease Revenue Bonds Taxable Series B of 2007, Commonwealth Lease Revenue Bonds Series 2010, and rent and parking surcharge to be restricted to the New Arena capital reserve account.
+Non-operating revenues are primarily composed of federal and state grants for the operations of the Convention Center, and payment of debt and costs related to capital projects.
+The majority of the restricted grants in 2014 were comprised of (1) \$16.3 million from Allegheny County Hotel Rooms Tax for operations of the Convention Center and debt service on the Hotel Room Excise Tax Revenue Bonds, (2) \$14.2 million from Allegheny Regional Asset District (RAD) for debt service on the RAD Sales Tax Revenue Bond Refunding Series of 2010 and RAD Refunding Series of 2005 (3) \$11.5 million from the Commonwealth of Pennsylvania's Economic Development and Tourism Fund revenue for ongoing Convention Center operations, reimbursement and repayment of loan debt, and debt service payments and related expenses on the Commonwealth Lease Revenue Bonds Series A of 2007, and (4) \$7.6 million from the Rivers Casino for debt service on the Commonwealth Lease Revenue Bonds Series A of 2007.

-Including the depreciation and amortization expense of \$50.5 million, the Authority's operating loss was \$41.3 million.
-Operations, without depreciation and amortization expense, would have yielded a surplus of \$9.2 million, which is composed of restricted surcharge/rent revenue for the various facility capital reserve funds and bond debt service obligations and North Shore Garage revenue restricted to payment of garage debt.
+Including the depreciation and amortization expense of \$51 million, the Authority's operating loss was \$43 million.
+Operations, without depreciation and amortization expense, would have yielded a surplus of \$8 million, which is composed of restricted surcharge/rent revenue for the various facility capital reserve funds and bond debt service obligations and North Shore Garage revenue restricted to payment of garage debt.